 Whenever you’re making choices about the foods you eat, ask yourself: “Is almost

 everything I’m about to eat going to do something for me, and not against me?
 Is there nutrition on my plate?”

 And keep in mind that good nutrition can also taste very good, as the award-winning chefs at the Pritikin Longevity Center have been demonstrating in their cooking classes for years.

-Throw out the Domino’s.
-And get ready for a whole new world of flavor and fun.
+Throw out the pizza box.
+And get ready for a whole new world of fun and flavor.